sourmash-bio/sourmash_plugin_branchwater/README.md

 ### Third, create lists of query and subject files.

-`manysearch` takes in lists of signatures to search, so we need to create those files:
+`multisearch` takes in lists of signatures to search, so we need to create those files:

 ```